Complete simultaneous conjugacy invariants in Artin's braid groups: The basic solution

-In the case of the braid groups, a variation of the solution presented here was provided by Lee and Lee~\cite{LL02}.
+For braid groups, a variation of the solution presented here was provided by Lee and Lee~\cite{LL02}.
 Their solution uses, instead of intervals $[p,q]$, intervals of the form

-While these intervals are finite for braid groups, and more generally for so-called Garside groups with weighted presentation, they might potentially be infinite in some Garside groups, in which case the solution to the SCP may not terminate in finite time.
+While these intervals are finite for braid groups, and more generally for so-called Garside groups with weighted presentation, they may potentially be infinite in some Garside groups, in which case the Lee--Lee solution to the SCP may not terminate in finite time.

-The solution presented here is infeasible in practice, for two reasons: The intervals used may be too large, and each step in the algorithm consists of conjugating by all simple elements.
+The solution presented in this section is infeasible in practice, for two reasons: The intervals used are typically too large, and each step in the algorithm consists of conjugating by all simple elements.
 In the braid group $\BG{N}$, there are exponentially (in $N$) many simple elements.
 We address these issues in the coming sections.